PipeWire/pipewire/spa/plugins/bluez5/README-OPUS-A2DP.md

 that were not set in CAP.
 SNK shall handle unsupported audio locations.
 It may do this for example by ignoring unsupported channels or via suitable up/downmixing.
 Hence, SRC may transmit channels with audio locations that are not marked supported by SNK.
-The maximum Channel Count however shall not be exceeded.

-The audio location bitfield values defined in [Assigned Numbers, Generic Audio] are:
+The audio location bit values are:

 | Channel Order | Bitmask    | Audio Location          |
 |---------------|------------|-------------------------|